terraform-aws-modules/terraform-aws-vpc/README.md

 Since AWS Lambda functions allocate Elastic Network Interfaces in proportion to the traffic received ([read more](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html)), it can be useful to allocate a large private subnet for such allocations, while keeping the traffic they generate entirely internal to the VPC.

 You can add additional tags with `intra_subnet_tags` as with other subnet types.

+## "transit_gateway" subnets

+Transit gateway subnets behave as private subnets in all regards.
+However, following [AWS transit gateway design best practices](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-best-design-practices.html), they are kept separate so different policies can be added to them.

 ## VPC Flow Log